 Last season, Aaron Whiteman '13 made the NESCAC all-conference team and Dylan Jackson '13 earned a spot on the Eastern College Athletic Conference all-conference team.
 Ten rowers have been selected to the NESCAC all-conference team the past four years.
 The men reclaimed the Gilman Bowl after they defeated Union College in the second varsity eights in April.
 Hamilton possessed the Gilman Cup, which goes to the varsity eight winner, four straight years from 2007 to 2010.

 Summers helped develop men's rowing alum Willy Cowles '09, who competed with the U.S. team in 2013.
 Cowles' boat won the quadruple sculls and finished second in the men's double at the USRowing national championships.
-He went on to row with the national team at the World Rowing Cup and at the E.ON Hanse Canal Cup in Germany.
+He went on to row with the national team at the World Rowing Cup in Lucerne and at the E.ON Hanse Canal Cup in Germany.

 Summers guided Hamilton to the Tampa Mayor's Cup team points title in 2011 and 2012.
 In 2009, Hamilton tied for fifth place out of 27 programs in the point standings and earned the award for most improved team at the New York state championships.
 The crew program captured the points trophy at the 2007 Augusta Invitational Regatta in South Carolina.